Plans from GH₵149/month.Compare plans

 Records matter more than mental math

 Use tools that keep output and input visible so you are not rebuilding totals at month-end.
-Finza fits that workflow—see accounting software for Ghana, invoicing software in Ghana, and pricing.
+For that workflow, see VAT software for Ghana.